-- how have I done?
+- & what progress have I made?

-- what progress have I made?
+- & what can I explore?

-- have I reached objectives?
+- & have I reached objectives?

 Creating a distinction between the two gives more space to have an effective career conversation without the pressure of a performance review often linked to promotions / salary.